 Permanent public access for multiple recreation uses that expand on Commercial Forest benefits

-Property managed for sustainable forestry which benefits local forest products economy
+Property managed for sustainable forestry which benefits local forest products economy while protecting ecosystems

-Land remains in private ownership and on the tax roll as Commercial Forest, thereby benefiting local property tax base
+Easement land remains in private ownership and on the tax roll as Commercial Forest, thereby benefiting local property tax base

 Multiple stakeholders in project with broad benefits to the community